FuroLabs/official-Web/CONTRIBUTING.md

 ## Enforcement & audit

-NevroLabs reserves the right to refuse, revert, or audit any contribution.
+Furo Labs reserves the right to refuse, revert, or audit any contribution.
 Repeated violations of these guidelines (sensitive data commits, bypassing review, or unauthorized access) may result in revoked access.

 ## Questions

-If you have any questions about the contribution process or need help preparing a PR, contact `nevrolabs@gmail.com`.
+If you have any questions about the contribution process or need help preparing a PR, contact `furolabs@gmail.com`.

 ---

-This document reflects the contribution policy for the NevroLabs official website repository.
+This document reflects the contribution policy for the Furo Labs official website repository.
 Updates to this file may be made by repository administrators.